ruansmolina/Task-Tracker/README.md

 ## Task Tracker

-A Java project of simple command line interface to track and manage your tasks.
+A simple Java command-line interface project for tracking and managing your tasks.